-We decided to swap the pulka from time to time, and at some point, we also got into a snowstorm, but the forest protected us somewhat.
+We swapped the pulka from time to time, and at some point, we also got into a snowstorm, but the forest protected us somewhat.

-We followed the road E6 and decided to have a break in the Alta Museum to eat waffles and have a cup of tea.
-I decided to visit the museum the next day since it was already about to close.
+We followed the road E6 and had a break in the Alta Museum to eat waffles and have a cup of tea.
+I visited the museum the next day since it was already about to close.
 One tip: the bus tickets in Alta are valid for 1 hour.
 So if you are very quick, you can take the bus back to town with the same ticket.

 In Alta, we checked into our hotel, stored the pulka, had a sauna and had dinner in Peppes Pizza before sleeping.

-There was no official path up to the Komsa, or at least I could not see it since it was covered with snow.
+There was no official path up to the Komsa, or at least we could not see it since it was covered with snow.
 I also travelled light and just had a backpack, my camera, an additional layer of clothes, and a Thermos bottle with tea with me.
 It was snowing, and the visibility was terrible at the beginning.
-On the Komsa, the sky cleared, and I was rewarded with a breathtaking view.
+On the Komsa, the sky cleared, and we were rewarded with a breathtaking view.

 We realised after a while that a snowstorm was approaching us from the sea and within minutes it became quite windy.
-So we decided to walk back to the city before the snowstorm approached us.
+So we walked back to the city before the snowstorm approached us.